antmicro/verilog-power-analysis-workflows/README.md

 - [asap7sc7p5t_28](https://github.com/The-OpenROAD-Project/asap7sc7p5t_28) sources.

-### Prepare model sources and run Yosys synthesis
+### Process model sources with Yosys and OpenROAD

-For power consumption report generation you will need to prepare simulated model sources for `Yosys` synthesis in the `OpenROAD-flow-scripts` project directory.
+For power consumption report generation you will need to prepare simulated model sources for `Yosys` synthesis and `OpenROAD` place and route step in the `OpenROAD-flow-scripts` project directory.
 Example workflows uses the `asap7` platform.
 From the `design` directory, copy `gcd_example` contents to `OpenROAD-flow-scripts/flow/designs/asap7/` and `src/gcd_example` to `OpenROAD-flow-scripts/flow/designs/src/`

 <!-- name="copy-model-sources" -->
 ```